Table of Contents

 Stand-Alone Operating Systems

-Some examples of stand-alone operating systems are DOS, Windows 95, Windows NT Workstation, Windows Me and also Windows XP Home Edition, etc.
+Common types of stand-alone operating systems are DOS, Windows 95, Windows NT Workstation, Windows Me, and also Windows XP Home Edition, etc.

 Windows XP is also a product of Microsoft Corporation.
-It was released in 2001.
+It’s released in 2001.
 XP stands for experience.
 It provides a quicker startup, better performance, and a new visual look.
 Three versions of Windows XP are Windows XP Home Edition, Windows XP Professional, and Windows XP Server.

 Macintosh’s operating system is a product of Apple.
 It was one of the first successful GUI.
 It was released with Macintosh computers in1984.
 The latest version of this operating system is called Mac OS X. It is a desktop interface with 3-D visualization.
 UNIX and old Mac applications are easy runs on Mac OS X.